Singh-Gursahib/myProjects/README.md

 - **Real-time Ticket Personalization**: Experience the ease of on-the-spot ticket adjustments.
 - **Barcode Decoding**: Innovative multi-game ticketing through precise barcode insights.
-- **Engaging Design**: A blend of colors and animations creating an inviting user environment.
+- **Engaging Design**: A blend of colours and animations creating an inviting user environment.
 - **Built with Flutter**: Emphasizing its cross-platform capabilities.

 ---